 - The attack will automatically terminate, as soon as a correct password is submitted.

-First of all clone Fluxion from github with command:
+First of all clone Fluxion from GitHub with the command:

 git clone https://github.com/wi-fi-analyzer/fluxion.git